A 360 degree view on Thai small-caps

 3.2.
 Property development

 Thailand has a well-developed property market.
-The housing starts per population ratio of 1.6% is among the highest in Asia and almost at Mainland Chinese levels.
+The nation’s housing starts per population ratio of 1.6% is among the highest in Asia — almost at Mainland Chinese levels.
 Transaction volumes in the 2010s reached levels only seen in the early 1990s.

-Developers also complained about how competitive the industry had become - especially in Bangkok and Phuket.
-Some companies gave up on the Bangkok market altogether, in favour of other faster-growing regions such as Hua Hin.
+Developers also complained about how competitive the industry has become - especially in Bangkok and Phuket.
+Leading some companies to give up on the Bangkok market altogether, in favour of other faster-growing regions such as Hua Hin.

-Thailand created REIT regulation in 2012.
-Today, there are dozens of REITs listed.
-Divesting assets into REITs have become an avenue for developers to finance their growth.
-Savvy capital allocators have used REITs to their advantage.
-A few examples including Bangkok Landโs Impact Growth REIT, Golden Landโs Golden Ventures REIT and Fraser Propertyโs Ticon Freehold Property REIT.
+In 2012, the government introduced REIT regulation in 2012.
+Today, there are about a dozen REITs listed.
+One benefit of REITs is that they’ve become an avenue for developers to finance their growth.
+In other words, savvy capital allocators have been able to use REITs to their advantage.
+A few examples of newly listed REITs include Bangkok Land’s Impact Growth REIT, Golden Land’s Golden Ventures REIT and Fraser Property’s Ticon Freehold Property REIT.

-The most famous of Thailand property developers includes Land & Houses, Q House, Supalai, Sansiri and Singha Estate.
-The last one is featured in the book.
+When it comes to property developers, the most famous are Land & Houses, Q House, Supalai, Sansiri and Singha Estate.

-Within building materials, the book mentions retailer Home Product Center (โHomeProโ) - Thailandโs version of Home Depot.
-HomePro made the point that the industry is only 1.5% of GDP compared to 3.0% in the United States and therefore has room to grow.
+Within the building materials sector, the book features Home Product Center (“HomePro”) — Thailand’s version of Home Depot.
+HomePro made the point that the industry is only 1.5% of GDP compared to 3.0% in the United States, implying that it has room to grow.
 The book also mentions tile manufacturer Diamond Building Products and door & window manufacturer Buildersmart.

 3.3.
 Oil & gas